 He received his B.E. degree from Tsinghua University, Beijing, China, in 2011, and obtained his Ph.D. degree from Columbia University with Prof. John Wright in 2018.
 He was a Moore-Sloan fellow at NYU Center for Data Science from 2018 to 2020.
 He is the recipient of Best Student Paper Award at SPARS’15 (with Ju Sun and John Wright), and the recipient of the 2016 Microsoft Ph.D.
 Fellowship in machine learning.
+He received the NSF Career Award in 2022.

 His research interest lies in the intersection of signal processing, data science, machine learning, and numerical optimization.
-He is particularly interested in computational methods for learning low-complexity models from high-dimensional data, leveraging tools from machine learning, numerical optimization, and high dimensional geometry, with applications in imaging sciences, scientific discovery, and healthcare.
+He is particularly interested in computational methods for learning low-complexity models from high-dimensional data, leveraging tools from machine learning, numerical optimization, and high-dimensional geometry, with applications in imaging sciences, scientific discovery, and healthcare.
 Recently, he is also interested in understanding deep networks through the lens of low-dimensional modeling.
 You can learn more about his research here.

 Qing Qu, Yuexiang Zhai, Xiao Li, Yuqian Zhang, Zhihui Zhu (2020).
 Analysis of the Optimization Landscapes for Overcomplete Representation Learning.
 ICLR’20, oral, top 1.9%.